RituPande/ritupande.github.io/_posts/2023-10-01-expectation-maximization.md

 </p>

 ### 3.3.
 Algorithm
-If we refer the general expectation maximization algorithm:
+To derive the algorithm to fit data into a gausssian mixture model, we refer the general expectation maximization algorithm:
 * $$\Theta=\pi,\mu,\sigma^{2}$$ , where each parameter is a K-dimensional vector.

 * Expectation: